 - Fishing (will need a permit)

 Parking: Four large parking lots here can accommodate up to 1,000 vehicles.
-Day use parking rates are $10 Monday–Friday and $12 Saturday–Sunday (prices are subject to change so check before arrival).
+Day-use parking rates are $10 Monday–Friday and $12 Saturday–Sunday (prices are subject to change on holidays so check before arrival).

 Please check the Silver Strand Beach section of the California Department of Parks and Recreation website for more details.